ahoefn/DustCollector/README.md

  * R to restart the simulation,
  * ESC to exit the window.

-There are also various settings that can be adjusted by changing the values in Settings.cs.
+There are also various settings that can be adjusted by changing the values in "Source/Settings.cs".
 Note that these settings require that the program is recompiled.

 ### Compiling